optimization

 Solar panel array on a rooftop during maintenance with protective measures

-Covering solar panels when not in use sounds straightforward - but at Accelerate Solar we need to flag the safety reality first: solar panels generate DC voltage whenever light hits them, even through a cover.
+Covering solar panels sounds straightforward, but the safety reality comes first: solar panels generate DC voltage whenever light hits them, even through a cover.
 A standard 400 W panel produces 30 - 45 volts open-circuit in daylight.
-That's enough to cause a serious shock or arc flash if you handle the system incorrectly.
-Any covering process must start with understanding this electrical risk, not just the physical protection aspect.
+That's enough for a serious shock or arc flash if you handle the system wrong.
+So any covering process starts with the electrical risk, not just physical protection.

-Honestly, the cheap-tarp approach is responsible for more "I thought it was safe" injuries than the industry likes to admit.
-My take: spend the $30 on purpose-made covers and pull the disconnect first.
+Honestly, the cheap-tarp approach causes more "I thought it was safe" injuries than the industry likes to admit.
+My take?
+Spend the $30 on purpose-made covers and pull the disconnect first.
 Saving $20 is a bad trade if you brush a live DC string.

 When Should You Temporarily Cover Solar Panels?

-There are several legitimate reasons to temporarily take panels out of service.
-Understanding which scenario you're dealing with determines the right approach.
+There are several legitimate reasons to take panels out of service.
+Which scenario you're in determines the right approach.

 ReasonRecommended MethodDuration